Does NOAA have "Ghost Stations" for US Temperatures?

 Hypothetical USHCN-like Grid with 585 stations and 468 empty cells

 If we use all the USCRN-like X stations and the USHCN-like O stations in a small cell grid, we can get better resolution, but since we've adopted a finer grid, we now have "empty" cells.
 The process of "infilling" simply fills in those empty cells with data extracted from the surrounding cells.
 In this hypothetical USHCN-like small cell grid, I used the same X station data as above and added hypothetical O station values.
 Then I infilled the empty grid cells by simply averaging the temperatures recorded at stations surrounding the empty small cell.
+Again, these infilled values are not counted as reporting stations and they do not increase the sample size of the network.
+They simply allow for an area-weighted mean to be calculated for the surface area contained in the network.
 And while this is clearly an oversimplification of infilling within the USHCN network, I think it illustrates the rationale behind it quite well.
 In my hypothetical example, the average temperature of this small cell grid is 20.51 C, essentially unchanged from the large cell grid above.
-And infilling does not generate new data.
-The sample size N is not increased by infilling.
-In the USHCN, infilled values are clearly marked as such to indicate that these values are estimated, not measured and reported by stations.
+This infilling does not generate new data.
+In USHCN, infilled values are clearly marked as such to indicate that these values are estimated, not measured and reported by stations.

 Now what happens if a small cell loses its station for a period of time?
 Well, the best way to handle that is to infer the temperature of that small cell from the surrounding cells.
 In effect, all that's happening is that the area weight of the surrounding cells expand to fill in that cell when data from that cell is missing.
 And notice in reality here, given that there are more, smaller grid cells in the USHCN-like small cell grid, there's actually a reduction of infilling compared to the USCRN-like large cell grid, if you were to break up large cell grid with the resolution of the small cell grid.
 If we impose a small cell grid on the large cell grid above, then infill based on the 117 stations in the USCRN-like large cell grid, then 936 cells are infilled, or about 89% of the small cells.
 If we use the USHCN-like small cell grid with all 585 stations, then only 468 cells are infilled or about 44% of the small cells.
 This is clearly an improvement over the large cell grid with only 117 stations.
 Because you're inferring temperatures from more stations instead of from fewer stations, overall you're getting a better understanding of the geographic distribution of temperature data without a significant change in the overall trends in temperatures.
 However, infilled values are not data points.
 The sample size N is the number of reporting stations; infilling only serves to provide a better area-weighted average.